remix-run/remix/docs/file-conventions/route-files-v2.md

   },
 };
 ```

-We encourage you to make this change early so upgrading is easy.
-We'll be providing a helper function to use the old convention in v2 if you prefer it.

----

 While you can configure routes in [remix.config.js][remix-config], most routes are created with this file system convention.
 Add a file, get a route.